Avis-Drone-Labs/FGCS/radio/README.md

 # Backend

-This should contain the backend code using `cpp` and will be linked to the frontend
+This should contain any radio telemetry code.